City of Long Beach Small Business Grant Programs

 Additionally, the plan includes funding for the following grant programs:

-- Restaurant, Brewery, and Bar Grant: $5 million program that will provide grants to food and beverage businesses.
+- Restaurant, Brewery, and Bar Grant: Program that will provide working capital grants to food and beverage businesses.

-- Personal Services and Fitness Resiliency Grant: $5 million program that will provide grants to beauty salons, barber shops, nail salons, gyms/fitness facilities, and related businesses.
+- Personal Services and Fitness Resiliency Grant: Program that will provide working grants to beauty salons, barber shops, nail salons, gyms/fitness facilities, and related businesses.

-- Small Business Relief Grant: $2 million program that will provide grants to businesses not eligible for the Restaurant, Brewery, and Bar Grant or the Personal Services and Fitness Resiliency Grant.
+- Small Business Relief Grant: Program that will provide grants to businesses not eligible for the Restaurant, Brewery, and Bar Grant or the Personal Services and Fitness Resiliency Grant.

-- Non-Profit Relief Grant: $3 million program that will provide grants to non-profit organizations.
+- Non-Profit Relief Grant: Program that will provide grants to non-profit organizations.

 BizCare Hotline & Pop-Ups